I’m just stretching the WordPress muscles a few times to get used to it, so I thought that it would be best for me to set the tone …

 Furthermore, despite having different structures and processes these groups appeared to be making decisions in a very similar way.
 Based on an initial intuitive heuristic, the MDTs were gathering just enough evidence to validate their judgement and then retesting that judgement in a cycle best described as a ‘successive limited comparison’.
 This continuous testing of judgement appeared to synchronise with the relative complexity of each patient, in a measurable way.

-Within NHS Wales understanding more about how people work together has led several teams to start been measuring their impact on the Wellbeing of individuals and communities.
+Within NHS Wales understanding more about how people work together has led several teams to start measuring their impact on the Wellbeing of individuals and communities.
 We’ve developed a methodology that draws on complexity science to complement the structures used to provide care.
 I know it sounds freaky, but we behave like the spaces we inhabit.
 More on this later.